rudiaj/kantun-devs-task/README.md

-## Test test assignment for kantun using next.js, knext and postgres
+## Test assignment for kantun using next.js, knext and postgres

 ## Configuration